About John Finnis

 “Practical Reasoning, Human Goods and the End of Man,” Proceedings of the American Catholic Philosophical Association, 58 (1984): 23–36; also in New Blackfriars, 66 (1985): 438–51.

-“Morality and the Ministry of Defence,” The Tablet, 3 August 1985, 804–5.
+“Morality and the Ministry of Defence” (review), The Tablet, 3 August 1985, 804–805.

-“Personal Integrity, Sexual Morality and Responsible Parenthood,” Anthropos [now Anthropotes], 1 (1985): 43–55; also in Why Humanae Vitae was Right: A Reader, ed.
+“Personal Integrity, Sexual Morality and Responsible Parenthood,” Anthropos (now Anthropotes), 1:1 (1985): 43–55; also in Why Humanae Vitae Was Right: A Reader, ed.
 Janet E. Smith (San Francisco: Ignatius, 1993), 173–91.

 “The Laws of God, the Laws of Man and Reverence for Human Life,” in Linking the Human Life Issues, ed.
 Russell Hittinger (Chicago: Regnery, 1986), 59–98.

-“The Claim of Absolutes,” The Tablet, 241 (1987): 364–6.
+“The Claim of Absolutes,” The Tablet, 241 (1987): 364–66.

-“The Act of the Person” in Persona Veritá e Morale: Atti del Congresso Internazionale di Teologia Morale, (Rome: Cittá Nuova Editrice, 1987): 159–75.
+“The Act of the Person,” in Persona Veritá e Morale (Atti del Congresso Internazionale di Teologia Morale, Rome 1986) (Rome: Cittá Nuova Editrice, 1987), 159–75.

-“‘Every Marital Act Ought to Be Open to New Life: Toward a Clearer Understanding,” with Germain Grisez, Joseph Boyle, and William E. May, Thomist, 52 (1988): 365–426; “‘Ogni Atto Coniugale Deve Essere Aperto a una Nuova Vita’: Verso una Comprehensione Piú Precisa,” trans.
-Margherita Sani, Rivista di Studi sulla Persona e la Famiglia: Anthropotes, 4 (1988): 73–122.
+“‘Every Marital Act Ought to Be Open to New Life’: Toward a Clearer Understanding,” with Germain Grisez, Joseph Boyle, and William E. May, Thomist, 52 (1988): 365–426; trans.
+Margherita Sani,“‘Ogni Atto Coniugale Deve Essere Aperto a una Nuova Vita’: Verso una Comprehensione Piú Precisa,” Anthropotes, 4:?
+(1988): 73–122; original reprinted in John C. Ford, S.J., Germain Grisez, Joseph Boyle, John Finnis, and William E. May, The Teaching of Humanae vitae: A Defense (San Francisco: Ignatius, 1988), 33–116.

 “The Consistent Ethic: A Philosophical Critique,” in Consistent Ethic of Life: Joseph Cardinal Bernardin, ed.
 Thomas G. Fuechtmann (Kansas City, Mo.: Sheed and Ward, 1988), 140–81.

-“Absolute Moral Norms: Their Ground, Force and Permanence,” Anthropotes, 4 (1988): 287–303.
+“Absolute Moral Norms: Their Ground, Force and Permanence,” Anthropotes, 4:2 (1988): 287–303.

 “Nuclear Deterrence and Christian Vocation,” New Blackfriars, 70 (1989): 380–87.

-“On Creation and Ethics,” Anthropotes, 5 (1989): 197–206 .
+“On Creation and Ethics,” Anthropotes, 5:2 (1989): 197–206.

 “Conscience in the Letter to the Duke of Norfolk,” in Newman after a Hundred Years, ed.
 Ian Ker and Alan G. Hill (Oxford: Oxford University, 1990), 401–18.

 “The Natural Moral Law and Faith,” in The Twenty-fifth Anniversary of Vatican II: A Look Back and a Look Ahead, ed.
-Russell E. Smith (Braintree, Mass.: Pope John Center, 1990), 223–38.
+Russell E. Smith (Braintree, Mass.: Pope John Center, 1990), 223–38; discussion (with Alasdair MacIntyre), 250–62..

 “A Propos de la ‘Valeur Intrinsèque de la Vie Humaine’,” Catholica, 28 (1991): 15–21.

-“The Language of Doctrine,” Tablet,14 Dec.
-1991 (245): 1545.
+“The Language of Doctrine,” Tablet, 14 Dec.
+1991, 1545.

-“On the Grace of Humility: A New Theological Reflection,” Allen Review, 7 (1992): 4–7.
+“On the Grace of Humility: A New Theological Reflection,” The Allen Review, 7 (1992): 4–7.

-“Historical Consciousness and Theological Foundations,” Etienne Gilson Lecture No. 15 (Toronto: Pontifical Institute of Mediaeval Studies, 1992).
+“Historical Consciousness” and Theological Foundations, Étienne Gilson Lecture No. 15 (Toronto: Pontifical Institute of Mediaeval Studies, 1992).

-“Reason, Relativism and Christian Ethics,” Anthropotes, 9 (1993): 211–30.
+“Reason, Relativism and Christian Ethics,” Anthropotes, 9:?
+(1993): 211–30.

 “Beyond the Encyclical,” The Tablet, 8 January 1994, reprinted in Understanding Veritatis Splendor, ed.
 John Wilkins (London: SPCK, 1994), 69–76.